 - 1 Part shredded bark

-If you decide to make your own potting soil mixture, test the pH level before exposing your Pothos plant to it.
-Pothos plants aren’t picky, but they do prefer pH levels between 6.1 and 6.5.
+If you’re thinking about what soil to use for pothos and decide to make your own potting soil mixture, remember to test the pH level first.
+Pothos plants aren’t picky but prefer pH levels between 6.1 and 6.5.

-The easier and more popular option is to buy a high-quality potting mix from your local garden center.
+The easier and more popular option is to buy a high-quality potting mix for pothos from your local garden center.
 Look for compounds that contain perlite for adequate aeration.

-Soilless mixes are excellent for moisture absorption, but they do not provide organic nutrients for the soil.
+Soilless mixes are excellent for moisture absorption but do not provide organic nutrients for the soil.
 You will need to add these.

-Whether you buy a premixed potting soil or create your own, it must be a well draining potting soil and provide room for air for your Pothos roots to breathe.
+Whether you buy pre-mixed soil for golden pothos or create your own, it must be well-draining and provide room for air for your Pothos roots to breathe.